-- Initiate a set of trainings for judges across Serbia with the aim of creating a unified and balanced judicial policy on the level of the Republic. - Urgently apply the institute of parole release in order for the prisoners to have a fair and transparent way of realizing their legally guaranteed right.
+• Urgently enforce the institute of parole release in order for the prisoners to have a fair and transparent way of realizing their legally guaranteed right.
 Consider the possibility of introducing a committee for parole release.
 This solution was applied until 2002.
-After abolishing these committees, the decision-making on parole release was transferred to the courts, which has proven to be an unsuccessful solution for the time being. - Initiate a discussion in the expert community about the appropriateness of the institute of custody in Serbia.
-Analyze cases where the judges have set extensive and unjust custody.
-Analyze cases where Serbia has had to pay damages for extended and unsuitably long custody.
+After abolishing these committees, the decision-making on parole release was transferred to the courts, which has proven to be an unsuccessful solution for the time being.

+• Initiate a discussion in the expert community about the appropriateness of the institute of remand in Serbia.
+Analyze cases where the judges have set extensive and unjust remand.
+Analyze cases where Serbia has had to pay damages for extended and unsuitably long remand.
 Establish a unified judicial policy in custodial practice.
 Conduct additional education of judges and prosecutors in this issue area.